efdourado/fs-cairo/README.md

 # no-nonsense ordering experience

-Cairo is a fast, hassle-free ordering system that lets you browse smartly, place, and manage your orders with just a few taps
+Cairo is a fast, hassle-free food ordering system that lets you browse smartly, place, and manage your orders with just a few taps

 -----